swetha-001/Ecommerce-Product-Funnel-Analysis/README.md

-# E-commerce Product Funnel Analysis
+# E-commerce User Funnel Analysis

 The objective is to Analyze user behavior in multi category E-commerce store to uncover friction points, product opportunities and potential optimizations in the user funnel.